ropensci/lightr/README.md

   on other types of spectra, such a Raman spectra, while `lightr` focuses exclusively UV-VIS reflectance/transmittance/absorbance spectra.

-Because of its user-friendly high-levels functions and low dependency philosophy, `lightr` may also hopefully prove useful for people working with other languages than R.
+To our knowledge, `lightr` is the only gratis tool to import some complex file formats such as Avantes binary files or OceanOptics `.ProcSpec`Because of its user-friendly high-levels functions and low dependency philosophy, `lightr` may also hopefully prove useful for people working with other languages than R.

 [`pavo`]: https://cran.r-project.org/package=pavo